-- 10.2 Key elements of the strategy: - (a) Real Estate is 100% actively managed.
-The portfolio is primarily managed internally.
+10.2 Key elements of the strategy:

+- (a) Eighty-five percent of Real Estate is actively managed.
+The portfolio is primarily managed internally, with direct property investments representing most of the portfolio.
 External Managers are used primarily for specialized segments of the market.
-Direct property investments represent most of the real estate portfolio.
-Risk is diversified by investing across major property types and geographic areas. - (b) Leverage of up to and including 50%, in aggregate, is permitted for internally managed assets (excluding REITs). - (c) Publicly traded REITs are targeted at 15% of the real estate portfolio to enhance liquidity, diversification, and excess returns. - (d) Non-core real estate investments are limited to 20% of the real estate portfolio.
-Investment strategies will be characterized as "opportunistic" within the real estate class based on the market conditions prevailing at the time of investment. - 10.3 Short Sales may be used in the management of REITs, but may not exceed 10% of the value of the asset class.
+Risk is diversified by investing across major property types and geographic areas. - (b) Leverage up to and including 50%, in aggregate, is permitted for internally managed assets (excluding REITs). - (c) Publicly traded REITs are passively managed and targeted at 15% of the real estate portfolio to enhance liquidity and diversification. - (d) Non-core real estate investments are limited to 20% of the real estate portfolio.
+Investment strategies will be characterized as "opportunistic" within the real estate class based on the market conditions prevailing at the time of investment. - 10.3 Short Sales may be used, but may not exceed 10% of the value of the asset class.